Moe-Hassan-123/Pepsi-CSV-Processor/README.md

 ```

 # Before Running The Script:
-1. Make Sure you have the data you want to convert in a file called "data.xlsx".
+1. Make Sure you have the data you want to convert in a file called that has "transaction" in it.
 2. Make Sure your data is in a sheet called "Input".
 (To change the names, please contact me.)